tc39/notes/meetings/2017-07/jul-26.md

 WH: I have reviewed the spec.
 I can't guarantee that there aren't small bugs in there, but it looked good to me.
 All of my concerns have been addressed.

-MS: It does look good, and I submitted a lot of feedback.
+MLS: It does look good, and I submitted a lot of feedback.
 WH and I reviewed it before the previous New York meeting.

 WH, LBR: Can we advance this to Stage 3?